shinyay/spring-graphql-getting-started/README.md

 - `Boolean`: true or false.
 - `ID`: The ID scalar type represents a unique identifier.

+#### Operation Types

+Query: Used to read data
+Mutation: Used to create, update and delete data
+Subscription: Similar to a query allowing you to fetch data from the server.
+Subscriptions offer a long-lasting operation that can change their result over time.

 ## Demo

 ### GraphiQL UI